 - “Turning is big!
 Especially when it’s someone like you, who has made the most of each year and made such a positive difference for the people in your life.”

-- “ is quite possibly the perfect age.
-You’re old enough to afford the good shoes and still young enough to kick up your heels!”
+- “ is the perfect age.
+You’re old enough to afford the good stuff and still young enough to enjoy it!”

 - “Happy [90th] Birthday, [Nana Betty]!
 Today, we’re celebrating the amazing [woman] you are, honoring the life you’ve lived and, just like always, loving you so much!”